The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

 The BVOPGM office may rely on project and product management roles and development, quality assurance, operations, as well as and other teams to choose realization sets.
 In such a scenario, the BVOPGM and BVOPM offices, all teams, departments, and parties involved in the projects need to agree and understand the benefits of the decisions.

 Different projects may follow different realization sets if this does not harm the goals and strategies of the BVOPGM office.

 - Project management

 - Deployment and delivery

-For example, if risk management is excluded from the project management practices as a process that is defined to be time-consuming, everyone that would be interested in the project or program risks should be aware of its removal, need to know why it is removed, what process could replace it and what are the potential negatives.
+For example, if risk management is excluded from the project management practices because it is defined as time-consuming, everyone that might be affected should be aware of its removal.
+They need to know why this is done, what process could replace it, and what are the potential negatives.